Dongguan: Sports and culture

-Dongguan is dubbed as a "National Basketball City" and is the only prefecture-level city with three professional basketball clubs in China.
-Established in 1993, the Guangdong Southern Tigers are the first professional basketball club in China, and won eleven Chinese Basketball Association (CBA) championships.
+Established in 1993, the Guangdong Southern Tigers are a professional basketball club.

 The city hosted Weightlifting events during the 2010 Asian Games at the Dongguan Arena.

 The 16,000 seat Dongguan Basketball Center was one of the venues for the 2019 FIBA Basketball World Cup.
 The venue has also hosted the 2015 Sudirman Cup badminton tournament.

-Dongguan Yulan Theater is one of China's newest multipurpose performing arts venues.
-With its multi-layered exterior suggestive of an unfolding lotus petal, it has become a landmark in Dongguan city.
-The new cultural hub houses two theaters presenting a full schedule of performances, including Romeo and Juliet and the Chinese classic Butterfly Lovers.
-So far Dongguan has produced seven original musicals by its own and made a roadshow of 60 performances in over 30 cities of China.
+Dongguan Yulan Theater is a multipurpose performing arts venue which houses two theaters.

 Social issues

 The city and province have been the recent focus of press and journalist attention with coverage of the many young Chinese workers, principally females (so-called factory girls), from agricultural areas who work in the area's factories and manufacturing/assembly facilities, where many are housed in large dormitories, usually several to a room.

 An article in the High Tech Misery in China series reports research conducted, over 2008 to 2009, on working conditions at one of the city's major keyboard makers (Dongguan Meitai Plastics & Electronics Factory); in it, Meitai factory won some unwanted attention due to the poor conditions for its young, mostly female workers.
 The article includes details of those conditions, photos, translations of employer's rules and evidence that well-known computer brands use this keyboard supplier's products.